MoeinSorkhei/Annotation/README.md

 * Make sure the conda environment is active:
 `conda activate annotation2`

-* Creating the seed list (the initial sorted list):
+* Creating the seed list (this is done only the first time you are using the tool):
 `python main.py --make_seed_list`

 * Starting a session for rating the test images:
 `python main.py --annotator [YourName] --session_name sort --data_mode test --ui_verbosity 2`
  As soon as you start the first session, the `output` folder will be created.

-* Splitting the sorted list to bins needed for sorting train data:
+* Splitting the sorted list to bins needed for sorting train data (once rating the test images is done):
 `python main.py --annotator [YourName] --session_name split --n_bins 12`
  After running this command, you should see the files containing image names in 12 bins.
 The files are named like `bin_0.txt`, `bin_1.txt` etc. and are located in the `output` folder.

-* Starting a session for rating train images:
+* Starting a session for rating train images (once the bins are created):
 `python main.py --annotator [YourName] --session_name sort --data_mode train --ui_verbosity 2`

 * (Optional) In order to visualize the sorted list, you can run the following command: